straup/open311-simple/README.md

 That's it, really.

 As such the API itself is short and simple, by design.
-Individual methods and their request/response parameters are [discussed in detail elsewhere](https://github.com/straup/open311-simple/blob/master/api.md).
+General notes and statements of bias are discussed in detail in the [api.md](https://github.com/straup/open311-simple/blob/master/api.md) document.
+Individual methods and their request/response parameters are covered in the [api-methods.md](https://github.com/straup/open311-simple/blob/master/api.md) document.